Climate Change Response

 The Board of County Commissioners passed Resolution No. 15983 declaring a Climate Emergency in 2021.
 This resolution emphasizes that mitigating climate change requires immediate action and a long-term commitment.

-Recognizing the power of a regional approach, Thurston County and the cities of Olympia, Tumwater, and Lacey joined an interlocal agreement to collaborate on the Thurston Climate Mitigation Plan.
-The plan was developed in partnership with community members, youth climate activists, and grassroots advocacy organizations.
+Recognizing the power of a regional approach, Thurston County and the cities of Olympia, Tumwater, and Lacey have been working together since 2018 to develop the Thurston Climate Mitigation Plan in partnership with community members, youth climate activists, and grassroots advocacy organizations.
+In 2023, the partners signed a new Interlocal Agreement and created a new Regional Implementation Guidance document to formalize the Thurston Climate Mitigation Collaborative (TCMC) and define roles and responsibilities of the Jurisdiction Parties, Staff Team, Executive Committee, and Community Advisory Workgroup.

 Visit Thurston Regional Planning Council’s site to read more: